rseah145/smw-term2/lesson_7/Practical.md

 ## Requesting and Installing a Machine Cert for IPSec Authentication

-Note: From practical 6, an IPsec policy "ServerOneICMP" was setup that requires all ping packets between affected systems to be encrypted using a Pre-Shared Key
+Note: From practical 6, an IPsec policy "ServerOneICMP" was setup that requires all ping packets between affected systems to be encrypted using a Pre-Shared Key.
+That will not be changed to use Certs instead of Pre-Shared Keys

+1. Logon to the DC with a Domain Admin account.
+Go to Group Policy Management

+2. Modify the IPSec policy - serverOneICMP to only use Certificate Authentication scheme.
+First add the certificates-based authentication, and you